AMRITKV88/LabelEncoder_OneHotEncoder_Example/README.md

 In the final output - Frst 3 columns are for country column which refers to the 1st column of x (sample dataset in the example code).
 The last 2 columns are for gender column which is basically 2nd column of x (sample dataset in the example code).

+To install the dependencies run the below command in the folder where you have saved the above codes.

+python -m pip install -r Requirements.txt

 Note: In label encoder the categorical values are assigned numeric values solely on the basis of alphabetic order.
 You can give a try on your own.